prody/ProDy/doc/examples/dynamics/pca/pca_blast.rst

 Output
 -------------------------------------------------------------------------------

-A :class:`PCA` instance that stores covariance matrix and principal modes that describes the dominant changes in the dataset. :class:`PCA` instance and principal modes (:class:`Mode`) can be used as input to functions in :mod:`~prody.dynamics` module for further analysis.
+A :class:`~.PCA` instance that stores covariance matrix and principal modes that describes the dominant changes in the dataset. :class:`~.PCA` instance and principal modes (:class:`~.Mode`) can be used as input to functions in :mod:`~.dynamics` module for further analysis.

 ProDy Code
 ===============================================================================